30 things to do in Bali

 - Go shopping and haggle in the Ubud Market and in the small shops that you will find at every step.
 There are really beautiful crafts!

 - But for a market, Sukawati’s.
-It is further away from Ubud and, I suppose for that reason, you find the same as in Ubud but at half the price.
+It is further away from Ubud however you will find the same as in Ubud but at half the price.
 If you have to buy many souvenirs or handicrafts, it costs you to rent a motorcycle and go to this market.

 - If your trip to Bali coincides on Sunday, do not miss the Love Anchor, a market that they put in Canggu.
 It is mainly clothing and costume jewelry and there is a very good atmosphere.